Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields: Introduction

 \section{Introduction}

-One of the most puzzling observations in high energy astrophysics in the last decade or so is that of the over-luminous type~Ia supernova.
-More than a dozen such supernovae have been observed since 2006 (e.g. \citealt{Howell, Scalzo}), whose significantly high luminosities can only be justified by invoking very massive progenitors, of mass $M\ge 2M_\odot$ where $M_\odot$ is solar mass.
-However, the Chandrasekhar-limit prohibits the existence of such a massive progenitor white dwarf.
-Proposed models explaining these highly super-Chandrasekhar progenitors include rapidly (and differentially) rotating white dwarfs (\citealt{Yoon}) and binary evolution of accreting differentially rotating white dwarfs (\citealt{Hachisu}).
-Another set of proposals which has recently brought the issue of super-Chandrasekhar white dwarfs into the limelight relates to highly magnetised white dwarfs.
-In a series of papers, the main message of this work has been that the enormous power of a magnetic field --- irrespective of its nature of origin: quantum (due to constant super-strong field: \citealt{km12,dm12,dm13,dmr13}), classical and/or general relativistic (due to a varying strong field exerting magnetic pressure and tension: \citealt{dm14,dm15}) --- is capable of revealing significantly super-Chandrasekhar white dwarfs.
-Remarkably, unlike other proposals, this work also adequately predicts the required mass-range $2.1-2.8~M_\odot$ of the progenitors in order to explain the set of over-luminous type~Ia supernovae.
+One of the most puzzling observations in high energy astrophysics in the last decade or so is that of the overluminous Type~Ia supernovae.
+More than a dozen such supernovae have been observed since 2006 (see e.g. \citealt{Howell, Scalzo}).
+Their significantly high luminosities can only be explained if we invoke very massive progenitors, of mass $M\ge 2M_\odot$.
+Proposed models to explain these highly super-Chandrasekhar progenitors include rapidly (and differentially) rotating white dwarfs \citep{Yoon} and binary evolution of accreting differentially rotating white dwarfs \citep{Hachisu}.
+Another set of proposals that has recently brought the issue of super-Chandrasekhar white dwarfs into the limelight relates to highly magnetized white dwarfs.
+In a series of papers, the main message of this work, initiated by our group, has been that the enormous efficiency of a magnetic field, irrespective of its nature of origin, quantum (owing to constant super-strong field, e.g. \citealt{dm12,dm13,dmr13}), classical and/or general relativistic (owing to a varying strong field exerting magnetic pressure and tension: e.g. \citealt{dm14,Sathya}), can explain the existence of significantly super-Chandrasekhar white dwarfs (see e.g. \citealt{mukhoall}, for the current state of this research).

-The impact of high magnetic fields not only lies in increasing the limiting mass of white dwarfs but it is also expected to change other properties including luminosity, temperature, cooling rate etc. Indeed, observations (\citealt{Nature}) argue for the suppression of cooling in white dwarfs due to strong magnetic fields.
-This is in particular due to suppression of convection over the entire surface of magnetised white dwarfs, which in turn hinders their cooling evolution.
-Therefore, highly magnetised white dwarfs may have lower surface temperature, and hence, luminosity.
-Nevertheless, poloidally dominated magnetised white dwarfs are shown to be smaller in size (\citealt{dm15,Sathya}), which can account for their lower luminosity.
+Remarkably, unlike other proposals, this work also adequately predicts the required mass range $2.1 < M/M_{\odot} < 2.8$ of the progenitors in order to explain the set of overluminous Type~Ia supernovae.
+Note interestingly that observations \citep{ferra} indeed confirm that highly magnetized white dwarfs ($B$ $\gtrsim 10^{6}\,$G) are more massive than non-magnetized white dwarfs.
+The impact of high magnetic fields not only lies in increasing the limiting mass of white dwarfs but it is also expected to change other properties including luminosity, temperature, cooling rate etc. For example, poloidally dominated magnetized white dwarfs are shown to be smaller in size (e.g. \citealt{dm15,Sathya}).
+This can account for their lower luminosity, provided their surface temperature is similar to or lower than their corresponding non-magnetic counterparts.